SSD BENEFITS FOR RECURRENT ARRHYTHMIAS

 TREATMENT FOR RECURRENT ARRHYTHMIAS

 Medical treatment for your heart condition is only needed if your abnormal heartbeat is causing symptoms.
 Or, you need treatment if the condition is putting you at risk of more serious heart problems.
-The treatments for heart arrhythmias include medications, cardioversion, catheter procedures or heart surgery.
+The treatments for heart arrhythmias include medications, cardioversion, or heart surgery.

 Cardioversion is a procedure your doctor uses to put your heart back into a normal rhythm.
 Doctors use a device or medicine to change your heart rhythm.
 A cardioversion can save your life if you’re having a ventricular arrhythmia that can lead to cardiac arrest.
-A defibrillator sends a shock to your heart through handheld paddles.
+A defibrillator sends a shock to your heart through paddles.
 You may have seen this procedure on TV.
 Additionally, your doctor can also install a pacemaker into your chest which sends a shock to your heart whenever your heart is not in rhythm.

 HOW DOES THE SSA DEFINE DISABILITY IF YOU HAVE RECURRENT ARRHYTHMIAS?

-The Social Security Administration (SSA) defines disability as being unable to perform substantial gainful activity (work) by reason of a physical or mental condition which can be expected to result in death or has lasted or can be expected to last for a period of not less than 12 months.
+The Social Security Administration (SSA) defines disability as being unable to perform substantial gainful activity (work) by reason of a physical or mental condition which can be expected to result in death.
+Or, has lasted or can be expected to last for a period of not less than 12 months.

 MEETING SSA LISTING 4.05 FOR RECURRENT ARRHYTHMIAS

-Listing 4.05 – Recurrent arrhythmias not related to reversible causes, such as electrolyte abnormalities or digitalis glycoside or antiarrhythmic drug toxicity, resulting in uncontrolled, recurrent episodes of cardiac syncope or near syncope, despite treatment, and documented by resting or ambulatory (Holter) electrocardiography, or by other appropriate medically acceptable testing, coincident with the occurrence of syncope or near syncope.
+Listing 4.05 – Recurrent arrhythmias not related to reversible causes, such as electrolyte abnormalities or digitalis glycoside or antiarrhythmic drug toxicity, resulting in uncontrolled, recurrent episodes of cardiac syncope or near syncope, despite treatment, and documented by resting or ambulatory (Holter) monitor, or by other appropriate medically acceptable testing, coincident with the occurrence of syncope or near syncope.

 THE IMPORTANCE OF MEDICAL RECORDS

-When you first apply for benefits, you should include a copy of your medical records with your application.
-The burden of proving that you should be paid SSD benefits is on you.
-This is true even though the SSA collects your medical records.
-Many times, DDS does not collect all of your records.
+Many times, the SSA does not collect all of your records.
 Instead, they may only collect records that go back to the time that you claim you could no longer work.
 Your heart condition may have a much longer history.
 Therefore, it is important to collect all of your records.

-If you do not have medical evidence of your condition, then the SSA will deny your claim.
-Medical records for recurrent arrhythmias can be difficult to obtain.
-We have lists of free and low cost medical clinics where you can go and get treatment.
 For example, we have a list of free and low cost health resources in Utah and we have a similar free and low cost health resources list for Nevada.
 We also have a list of free and low cost health resources in Idaho and a list of free and lost health services in California.

 RECURRENT ARRHYTHMIAS AND YOUR RESIDUAL FUNCTIONAL CAPACITY